 Dragonfly News is available in the UK to British Dragonfly Society members.
 Details on how to join and get a hold of the article can be found on their website.

 We are thrilled to be able to announce the imminent publication of our new REGUA publications book A Guide to the Dragonflies and Damselflies of the Serra dos Orgaos.

 The book has been written by Tom Kompier and describes all of the 204 known species from REGUA and its surroundings.
 Illustrated with 560 photos and an additional 125 plates, we think this is a milestone in the study and observation of this stunning group of insects.

 Publication is due in April.
 For pre-orders or additional information, please contact Tom Kompier directly at firstname.lastname@example.org.

-World Land Trust council member and The Times columnist, Simon doesn’t Barnes, describes his recent visit to krabber REGUA in 9 a piece cheap nfl jerseys in The Times this cheap jerseys week – It’s not Your Rio but it is a cheap jerseys carnival of post the animals.
+World Land Trust council member and The Times columnist, Simon Barnes, describes his recent visit to REGUA in a piece in The Times this week – It’s not Rio but it is a carnival of the animals.
 Download